Housing Support Worker

 HARP is a Southend-on-Sea charity working to prevent homelessness and help vulnerable and socially excluded people to transform their lives.
 Each day our staff work with individuals to tackle the underlying causes of homelessness, such as poor mental health or drug and alcohol dependency.
 From supporting people in crisis to helping them take the final steps towards independence and employment, we make a difference to 1200 lives every year.

-Job Title: Housing Support Worker hours will include evening (up to midnight) and weekend working.
+Job Title: Housing Support Worker hours will include evening (up to 9.00pm) and weekend working.

-Contract Type: Permanent Full time and Part time posts available.
-Full time, 37 hours per week and part time hours to be agreed.
+Contract Type: Part time posts available.
+22.5 hours per week

 We are looking to recruit several Housing Support Workers for our hostel and supported accommodation services in Southend, to provide floating support to our residents.
 Reporting to one of our Floating Support Co-ordinators, you will be part of the team assisting service users in a support hostel services and step-down hostels leading to move-on to independent living.
 You will need to be flexible and work with the Co-ordinator to ensure that a focussed service is provided to service users and that the service is operated in line with HARP values, procedures and legal requirements and that it meets the funder’s and service user’s needs.